Cult of the Dead Cow: Timeline

 We believe that El Ron Hubbard [sic] is actually none other than Heinrich Himmler of the SS, who fled to Argentina and is now responsible for the stealing of babies from hospitals and raising them as 'super-soldiers' for the purpose of overthrowing the U.S. Fed.
 Govt. in a bloody revolution.
 We fear plans for a 'Fourth Reich' to be established on our home soil under the vise-like grip of oppression known as Scientology!

 In 1997, the cDc began distributing original MP3-format music on its website.

 In August 1998, they presented their popular Back Orifice tool at DEF CON 6.

 In February 2000, the cDc was the subject of an 11-minute documentary short titled "Disinformation".
 Also in February 2000, cDc member Mudge briefed President Bill Clinton on Internet security.

+In 2019, journalist Joseph Menn published a book about the history of the group, Cult of the Dead Cow: How the Original Hacking Supergroup Might Just Save the World.

 cDc communications

 cDc communications is the parent organisation of Cult of the Dead Cow, one of three groups that fall under cDc communications.
 The other two are the Ninja Strike Force and Hacktivismo.